AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 ## runAntennaMeasurement.m
 `File path: src\support\AntennaFunctions\runAntennaMeasurement.m`

+**DESCRIPTION:**

 This function executes a full antenna gain measurement sweep by controlling a dual-axis positioner (Theta and Phi) and capturing RF gain and return loss data from a VNA across a defined frequency range.

 ```{admonition} Input
 :class: note